TehGM/Wolfringo/docs/guides/features/logging.md

 ### Microsoft.Extensions.Logging
 Microsoft extensions logging also has some providers.
 These tend to be quite basic, and using logging libraries such as [Serilog](https://serilog.net/), [NLog](https://nlog-project.org/) or [Log4Net](https://logging.apache.org/log4net/) is recommended - but it is enough to get most basic logs!

-First, using your NuGet package manager, install [Microsoft.Extensions.Logging.Console](https://www.nuget.org/packages/microsoft.extensions.logging.console).
+First, using your NuGet package manager, install [Microsoft.Extensions.Logging.Console 2.0.0](https://www.nuget.org/packages/microsoft.extensions.logging.console/2.0.0).
 ![](/_images/guides/logging-microsoft-1.png)

 Once downloaded, add following *using* directive to your Program.cs: